-- It is more common between the ages of 1 and 6.
+- It is more common between the ages of 6 months to 4 years.

 Risk factors (children)

-- Impaired Eustachian tube function reducing aeration of the middle ear.
+- Impaired Eustachian tube function associated with cleft palate.

 - Adenoidal infection or hypertrophy.